-Ind ndicators

-1. Number and extent of rills:

-2. Presence of water flow patterns:

-3. Number and height of erosional pedestals or terracettes:

-1 Para ground from Ecological Site Description or other studies (rock litter lichen moss plant canony are not
+- 1. Number and extent of rills: - 2.
+Presence of water flow patterns: - 3.
+Number and height of erosional pedestals or terracettes: - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): - 5.
+Number of gullies and erosion associated with gullies: - 6.
+Extent of wind scoured, blowouts and/or depositional areas:

-5. Number of gullies and erosion associated with gullies: 6.
-Extent of wind scoured, blowouts and/or depositional areas: 7.
-Amount of litter movement (describe size and distance expected to travel): 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Sub-dominant: Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): 14.
-Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 16.
+- 7. Amount of litter movement (describe size and distance expected to travel): - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant:

+Sub-dominant:

+Other:

+Additional:

+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): - 14.
+Average percent litter cover (%) and depth (in): - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): - 16.
 Potential invasive (including noxious) species (native and non-native).
-List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if for the ecologic al site: Perennial plant reproductive ca pability:
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: